DEXA

 It was largely built for this profile.
 Long-hour engineers, mission operators, and aerospace executives whose training has to fit around irregular schedules use the 24/7 strength floor and the recovery suite calendar to stack work into compressed windows.
 The coaching bench programs around your real recovery markers rather than a generic template.

 Those studios run a single modality well.
-WEF runs an integrated practice — the one-on-one block lives inside a membership that includes the recovery suite, the cellular health panel, the Chief Medical Officer review, and the nutrition coaching layer.
+WEF runs an integrated program — the one-on-one block lives inside a membership that includes the recovery suite, the cellular health panel, the Medical Director of Elite Aesthetic MD review, and the nutrition coaching layer.
 The eight-minute drive south rewards the member with the full stack at one address.

-Imani Lowery (founder and head trainer), with a hand-picked coaching bench: Hailey Brooke, Coach Star, Katie McKowen, Nia, Travis M., Amber Anderson, Cris Castellanos, Zach Salyer.
-Dr. Swet Chaudhari MD is Chief Medical Officer.
+Imani Lowery (founder and head trainer), with a hand-picked coaching bench: Hailey Brooke, Coach Star, Katie McKowen, Nia, Travis M., Amber Anderson, Cris Castellanos, Zach Salyer, Billy Machupa.
+Dr. Swet Chaudhari MD is Medical Director of Elite Aesthetic MD.

 Panatta plate-loaded selectorized strength (Italy), Atlantis selectorized stacks (Canada), Watson dumbbells and free-weight specialty (UK), Evofit cable systems, and DRAX treadmills and conditioning.

 Yes.
 Personal training at WEF is member-only.
-The strength block, the recovery suite, the MetCon classes (twice per week, included), and the cellular health panel review are programmed as one practice.
+The strength block, the recovery suite, the MetCon classes (twice per week, included), and the cellular health panel review are programmed as one club.

-With a complimentary Strategy Session.
+With a complimentary Founder’s Coffee.
 Pricing for membership and personal-training packages surfaces at the session, framed against the programmed quarter being proposed.